-What is a certified spiritual director and celebrant?
+What is a certified spiritual director?

-A certified spiritual director is a companion who is trained to listen deeply and attentively to your story and offer new perspectives to your experiences.
-Spiritual direction provides a hope-filled place where you are supported to make your own decisions and choices as you open to new insights and inspiration.
+A spiritual director is a companion who is trained to listen deeply and attentively to your story and offer new perspectives to your experiences.
+Spiritual direction provides a hope-filled space where you are supported to make your own decisions and choices as you open to new insights and inspiration.
 Jackie is not a therapist, but instead someone to help you look at things from that place of meaning and purpose.
 Spiritual direction is a relationship more than a program or a method.

-A certified celebrant is someone trained to create and officiate at personalized and meaningful ceremonies.
-Jackie can work with you to create a unique service that reflects your loved one’s background and values – both religious and non-religious.
+A celebrant is someone trained to create and officiate at personalized and meaningful ceremonies.
+Jackie can work with you to create a unique service that reflects your loved one's background and values - both religious and non-religious.
 A celebrant service celebrates a life, honors a death and supports the bereaved.

 What is an end-of-life doula?

 An end-of-life doula is a companion to a dying person and their loved ones.
 Jackie’s work is about bringing deep meaning and sacredness to dying.
 This is done through: encouraging life review and legacy work; creating a plan for the final days; providing opportunities for processing some of the experiences; and, supporting the early grief journey.

 Jackie can companion you and co-create experiences that help you both honor you and your loved one and help you start to heal.
 Many of the following services can also be offered virtually.

 4-3-2-1-!
 On Hope, Healing and Wholeness

 Jackie has companioned many people on their grief journeys and noticed different practices, skills, intentions, postures and rituals that bring comfort.
 Just as nurturing our bodies is important to help us heal from a physical wound, it is important to nurture ourselves when we've been wounded by a loss, you may not notice immediate benefits from these activities, but in time, the hope is you will notice that you're healing from the inside out.
 Read More>>>